-- On an annual basis, all Squash Manitoba's Directors and candidates for election to the Board, Directors, Officers, Employees, and Committee Members will complete a Declaration Form disclosing any real or perceived conflicts that they might have.
-Declaration Forms shall be retained by Squash Manitoba. - 8.
-Immediately upon becoming aware that a conflict of interest may exist, all Representatives must disclose any real or perceived conflict of interest as follows: - Directors, Officers, Committee Members, candidates for election to the Board, and the senior staff person (when employed) must disclose real and perceived conflicts of interest to the Board - b.
-Employees must disclose real and perceived conflicts of interest to the senior staff person or, in the absence of a senior staff person position, to the Board - c.
-Coaches, volunteers, managers, and other Representatives must disclose real and perceived conflicts of interest to their immediate supervisor (e.g., team manager, staff person, other volunteer, etc., as applicable)

-9. Representatives shall also disclose any and all affiliations with any and all other organizations involved with the same sport.
+- 8. On an annual basis, all the Organization's Directors and candidates for election to the Board, Officers, Employees, and Committee Members will complete a Declaration Form disclosing any real or perceived conflicts that they might have.
+Declaration Forms shall be retained by the Organization. - 9.
+Representatives shall disclose real or perceived conflicts of interest to the Organization's Board of Directors immediately upon becoming aware that a conflict of interest may exist. - 10.
+Representatives shall declare any conflicts, real or perceived, regarding any specific agenda items or topics at the commencement of all meetings of the Organization, and if accepted as a conflict by the Organization, shall be recused from the meeting for portions thereof. - 11.
+Representatives shall also disclose any and all affiliations with any and all other organizations involved with the same sport.
 These affiliations include any of the following roles: athlete, coach, manager, official, employee, volunteer, or Director.